 "I had to read life's stories in the stars, in the sand."
 He couldn't be blamed for a poet's curiosity.

-He told her of what he'd found--the Eiffel Tower, the London Bridge--as she made coffee and put icebox cookies on a plate.
+He told her of what he'd found--the Eiffel Tower, Big Ben--as she made coffee and put icebox cookies on a plate.